Jordanian Interfaith Coexistence Research Center: History

 Father Nabil Haddad established the JICRC in 2003.
 He founded the center on what he described as “the belief that an approach of togetherness is needed to expand upon the conviction that all values, morals, and religions guide us to peace.
 JICRC calls for mutual respect and dignity for all people as human beings by emphasizing that we are all children of Adam.”

 Location

-The JICRC is based out of its headquarters on Jebel Al-Weibdeh in Amman, Jordan.
+The JICRC is based out of its headquarters on Jabal al-Luweibdeh in Amman, Jordan.
 It is situated in between Luzmilla Hospital and the site of the oldest cathedral in Jordan.

 Work

 The JICRC participates in many interfaith dialogue events.
 It has worked with the US Department of State and the US nonprofit Amideast program.
 Public figures including John Kerry and Laura Bush have publicly commended the JICRC for its interfaith dialogue work.

 The JICRC plays an advisory role to both the Jordanian Government and other non-governmental organizations.
 The center also holds events in collaboration with the government to promote interfaith harmony, such as its February 2011 “Harmony: Jordan as a Model”, a celebration of the United Nations’ World Interfaith Harmony Week held in concert with the Jordanian Ministry of Islamic Affairs under the patronage of Prince Ghazi bin Mohammad.

 The JICRC frequently hosts visiting groups of students, religious leaders, politicians, and academics.
 The JICRC also offers an internship program for current students and recent graduates.